Colby626/Entropy-Engine/README.md

 - Spirit

 ## Running the Project
-Download the entire folder for your platform (either MacBuild or WindowsBuild)
+Download the entire folder WindowsBuild

 Run the executable found within